All you need to know about the Premier 15s

 Last season's position: Seventh

-Worcester had an improved season in 20/21 yet in a more competitive league they couldn't get further than seventh.
+Worcester had an improved season but in a more competitive league they couldn't get further than seventh.

-However, it was the first time they had not finished bottom of the table and they won the most games in a campaign they ever have with five victories.
+However, it was the first time they had not finished bottom of the table and they won the most games in a campaign they ever have, with five victories.

 They have built a foundation to climb the table this season.